September and October can be prime time to have a fall garden. The fall garden really does have some advantages for the vegetable gardener.

 Hardy vegetables tolerate hard frosts (usually 25 to 28 degrees F).
 They taste best in cool weather, making them perfect for fall harvests.

 See the USDA Freeze Map for the approximate date of the first freeze in your area.
-This will give you an idea of how long your harvest season will last, because many of these hardy vegetables will continue in the garden for weeks after the first hard frost.
+This will give you an idea of how long your harvest season will last, because many of these hardy vegetables will continue in the fall garden for weeks after the first hard frost.

 It’s amazing.
 When you understand this, you wonder, “Why doesn’t everyone plant a fall garden?”